 The village life in the North of Kazakhstan is very simple, and so is the infrastructure.
 Roads are bumpy, water comes from dwells and showers are taken once a week in the local banja (sauna).
 Every time, I come back, I wonder how my life would have been if we would not have left this place.
 Glebovka is the village 300 km South of Kostanay, where I “grew up”.
 Unless you have relatives in the area, it is not necessarily a place you go visit.
 However, I recommend anyone to visit these “isolated” places (wherever they may be in the world), because of 2 reasons:

 For me, these places make me realise how much importance we give time in the Western world.
 In Glebovka, it seems like time does not exist.
 Your daily routine is ruled by the sun.
 Living in a big city (Berlin) it is very refreshing and important to realise that your life doesn’t have to be ruled by appointments, free time slots and schedules.

 The sense of community in Kazakhstan (the Russian-Kazakh culture) is enormous.
 Whilst it is important to grow up to become an individual in Europe, in Kazakhstan (especially in the villages) you have to grow up to bring food to the table, take care of your parents when they get old and build an own family, so they take care of you when you get old.
-I’m sure that not only this mindset in social security, but also communistic politics from back in the days play a big part of this culture.
+I’m sure that not only this mindset in social security, but also communistic politics from back in the days play a big part of culture.

 Kolsai Lakes, Saty and Kaindy Lake